Quick Banana Bread Recipe

 - demerara or granulated sugar

-Peel bananas and place in a microwave-safe shallow bowl.
+- Peel the bananas and place them in a microwave-safe, shallow bowl.
 Microwave on high for 3 minutes.
 Allow it to cool for 5 to 10 minutes.

-Pour banana “juice” slowly into the batter in a mixer and blend.
+- Pour the banana “juice” slowly into the batter in a mixer and blend.
 (Remember that there are eggs in the batter and the juice is still hot/warm.
 You have to temper the batter.)

-Add bananas and mix until incorporated.
-Next, add flour and mix until the batter is smooth.
+- Add flour and mix until the batter is smooth.

-Pour the batter into the prepared pan and sprinkle top with sugar.
+- Pour the batter into the prepared pan and sprinkle the top with sugar.
 Bake for 50 – 55 minutes or until done.

 Banana Bread Recipe